Validation checklists

 From 1 April 2022, due to a high number of invalid applications being handled by the authority which are returned to customers we will be implementing a charge to recover the costs of handling invalid planning applications,.

-Following the first validation check, should an applicant or agent withdraw or fail to provide missing information within the relevant timescales as set out in the invalid letter, the service will mark the application as closed and return any fees, less the cost of handling as detailed in our fees and charges document (PDF File, 760kb).
+Following the first validation check, should an applicant or agent withdraw or fail to provide missing information within the relevant timescales as set out in the invalid letter, the service will mark the application as closed and return any fees, less the cost of handling as detailed on our Charges for planning information website.

 Planning Application Validation Checklist

-The Planning Application Validation Checklist 2024 (PDF File, 1,124kb) comes in five parts that will help you with your submission.
+The Planning Application Validation Checklist 2024 (PDF File, 1,214kb)(adopted 11th July 2024) comes in five parts that will help you with your submission.

 Part 1 – National requirements (page 1)